 One of my favorite recipes is Anna’s Meatloaf.
 Y’all know the story, right?
 Anna was my best friend in college.
 We worked together, hung out together, cooked together.

 She would make this great meatloaf, and when I moved back home, she gave me the recipe.
 Like, gave me the recipe.
 As in, “Here.
 Use it, royalty free.”
 So I put it in my cookbook.
 [She did, of course, garner a free copy of The Unemployment Cookbook.]

 Ever since, Anna’s meatloaf has been a go-to family favorite.
 Even the cats love it.
-[Read: “I Just … read the rest. . .
+[Read: “I Just Want to Eat My Stinkin’ … read the rest. . .

 There’s something beautiful in the death of Gene Wilder.

 Not that dying is beautiful.
 But he kept his final struggles from the world, stating “He simply couldn’t bear the idea of one less smile in the world.”